Bali is an Indonesian Island that is often times spoken about it’s beautiful beaches, delicious food and beautiful sites.

 So what can you expect if you are in Bali during The Day of Silence?

-So if you are not familiar with the traditions, The Day of Silence can be filled with a lot of questions as to what to do and what is expected.
+So if you are not familiar with the traditions, The Day of Silence can be filled with many questions about what to do and what is expected.

 What is the purpose of Nyepi?